mf210/mf210/README.md

 - 👋 Hi, I’m @mf210
-- 👀 I’m interested in backend
+- 👀 I’m interested in DevOps and backend
-- 🌱 I’m currently learning django
+- 🌱 I’m currently learning DevOps
-- 💞️ I’m looking to collaborate on python and web projects
+- 💞️ I’m looking to collaborate on DevOps and Python projects
-- 📫 How to reach me mfaresi210@gmail.com
+- 📫 How to reach me: mfaresi210@gmail.com

 <!---
 mf210/mf210 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.